Classes may be offered during the day, evening, online, or a combination. Students should refer to Self Service for the availability of classes.

 HSE-220: Case Management

-This course covers the variety of tasks associated with professional case management.
-Topics include treatment planning, needs assessment, referral procedures, and follow-up and integration of services.
+This course covers a variety of tasks associated with professional case management.
+Topics include needs assessment, service planning, referral procedures, documentation, follow-up, and integration of services.
 Upon completion, students should be able to effectively manage the care of the whole person from initial contact through termination of services.

 Requisites: